Research with impact

 Our research strives to improve health outcomes and the well-being of local, national and global communities.
 Social justice is at the heart of everything we do and is exemplified by the values that underpin all our research.

 We are top ranked in Australia for Human Movement & Sports Science, Nursing & Midwifery research (2019 ERA 5/5) and above the world standard for research in Public Health and Health Services, Complementary and Alternative Medicine, Pharmacology and Pharmaceutical Sciences, Clinical Sciences, and Psychology and Cognitive Sciences (rated as "4/5").
 We are also ranked No.1 in Australia and No.7 in the world for Nursing & Midwifery (2020 QS World University Rankings by subject).

-We are committed to knowledge translation and implementation science and our research has had transformative effects on health systems, professional practice and health policy.
+We are highly engaged with the health sector, industry, practitioners and the international research academy.
+Innovation and collaboration are at the core of our research culture.
 We support the engagement and involvement of consumers in our research to improve service delivery, patient experiences, and patient outcomes.